SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 ## Object Type Attributes

 An object type attribute is a collection of attributes, for example `"event_ingress_msg_rate_threshold": { "clear_value": 2000000, "set_value": 5000000 }`.
-Note that due to Terraform provider framework limitations, there is no error reported when providing unknown nested attributes.
+Note that due to Terraform provider framework limitations, there is no error reported when configuring unknown nested attributes in object type attributes.

+## Resource replace behavior

+In-place update of some resources is not possible at configuration change  and instead the resource will be replaced for the change to occur.

+Generally, changing a "required" attribute requires the replace of any resource because the changed attribute will identify a new resource.
+Optional attributes that are marked as "requires-replacement" in the [provider resources documentation](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs) also cause replace of the resource.

+> Important: if a resource is replaced caused by a change, its child resources will be deleted and not automatically restored.
+Running `terraform plan` after the resource has been replaced will reveal the missing child objects to be restored and a subsequent `terraform apply` will be required to restore those child resources.
+For example, changing the `direct_only_enabled` attribute of the `dmr_cluster` resource will delete all child resources such as `dmr_cluster_link`.

 ## Importing Resources